1981 Atlantic hurricane season: Hurricane Irene

 Satellite imagery detected a tropical disturbance off the coast of Africa on September 19.
-By September 23, the disturbance had developed a closed circulation and was designated as Tropical Storm Irene.
-The storm tracked northwest, becoming a hurricane on September 25.
+By September 21, the disturbance developed into a tropical depression approximately 520 mi west-southwest of the Cabo Verde Islands, although deep convection remained unconcentrated from the center for three more days.
+The depression intensified into Tropical Storm Irene on September 23.
+The storm tracked northwest under the influence of two high pressure areas to the northeast and northwest and an upper-level trough, becoming a hurricane on September 25.
 Irene then began to curve eastward as it gradually strengthened.
-On September 28, Irene strengthened into a Category 3 hurricane and reached its peak intensity with maximum sustained winds of 120 mph.
-Irene then gradually weakened, weakening below hurricane strength on October 1.
-Early on October 2, Irene became extratropical while located north of the Azores.
+On September 28, Irene strengthened into a Category 3 hurricane and reached its peak intensity with maximum sustained winds of 120 mph (195 km/h) and a minimum barometric pressure of 959 mbar.
+Accelerating northeastward due to the upper-level trough, Irene then gradually weakened, falling below hurricane strength on October 1.
+Early on October 2, Irene transitioned into an extratropical cyclone while located approximately 460 mi north of the Azores.
 The remaining extratropical storm moved over France on October 3.

 Tropical Depression Fifteen

-This tropical depression formed southwest of the Cape Verde Islands on September 27, and tracked through the deep tropics before weakening as it moved over the Leeward Islands late on September 30.
-Heavy rains occurred at Guadeloupe as the system passed by the island.
+This tropical depression formed southwest of the Cabo Verde Islands on September 27, and tracked through the deep tropics before weakening as it moved over the Leeward Islands late on September 30.
+Heavy rains occurred at Guadeloupe as the system passed by the island. while light precipitation fell on Puerto Rico and the United States Virgin Islands, peaking at 2.29 in near Peñuelas.
 The depression then recurved to the south and east of Bermuda late on October 4.